JonathanCrossland/LucidOcean.RuleEngine/README.md

 Every action can contain whatever code it requires, conditional statements, switches, data read / write and then the next action is executed.

+The more contextless or atomic each action is, the better.
+Yes, you can rely on the state, which is passed between actions and can muddy the waters, making a complex debugging task, or you can maintain the state cleanly and allow for any action to be added in any sequential order.
+The kind pf Temporal/functional/process cohesion you achieve is up to you.

 ## Hints for the design

 Think of a composite/command/template method pattern for a workflow pipeline.